Last Updated on 2023/05/24

 - 3 Did you ever go to China during this conversation?

 - 4 Does Chinese intelligence try to hire journalists only to gather information or also to spread misinformation abroad?

 Why did they try to hire you and what they want from you?

 Well, that was the question I wanted to know.
-Obviously, they didn't say they were cover agents of the Ministry State Security when they contacted me.
+Obviously, they didn’t say they were cover agents of the Ministry of State Security when they contacted me.
 What they said was they were from a political risk consulting group which is kind of a common business.
-I've been contacted by legitimate ones before, in Asia, they are called risk analysis groups and they are generally hired by companies who want to do business in a country.
+I’ve been contacted by legitimate ones before, in Asia, they are called risk analysis groups and they are generally hired by companies who want to do business in a country.

 They want to know what the situation is, maybe they want to know what their business partner is up to, they want to know the general economic conditions are.